Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation: Calibration and predictions

 The third set of predictions, shown in Table \ref{tab:predictions-decuplet}, is for the decuplet $\bar{H}_c S_c$ pentaquarks, of which no experimental candidate is known.
 It is interesting to notice the prediction of a $P_{\psi}^{\Delta}$ molecular pentaquark with a mass of $4456\,{\rm MeV}$.
 This is really close to the $\bar{D}^{*0} \Sigma_c^+$ and ${D}^{*-} \Sigma_c^{++}$ thresholds, just like the experimental $P_{\psi}^N(4457)$, thus suggesting the possibility of sizable isospin breaking effects, as investigated in~\cite{Guo:2019fdo}.
 Previous predictions of $P_{\psi}^{\Delta}$ or other decuplet pentaquarks are scarce in the molecular case, owing to the fact that the electric-type component of vector meson exchange is repulsive, though they appear in the one boson exchange models of~\cite{Chen:2015loa,Liu:2019zvb,Wang:2021hql} (which usually include scalar meson exchange or the tensor components of vector meson exchange).

 For the octet and decuplet predictions of Tables \ref{tab:predictions-octet} and \ref{tab:predictions-decuplet}, there is the problem of how to distinguish the octet or decuplet nature of a state when there are coupled channel dynamics.
 This is done by considering the vertex functions $\phi_A$ (with $A = 1,2$) for the $\bar{D} \Xi_c'$-$\bar{D}_s \Sigma_c$ and $\bar{D}_s \Xi_c'$-$\bar{D} \Omega_c$ family of pentaquarks.
 For the bound state solutions the relative signs of the vertex functions for the two channels indicate whether we are dealing with an octet or a decuplet (by inverting Eqs.~(\ref{eq:HS-decomp-1}-\ref{eq:HS-decomp-4})).
 This is not the case though when the pole is above the lower threshold, i.e. when we have a resonance, as the vertex functions become complex numbers.
 Yet, it happens that for every solution above the lower threshold we have found a second solution below it, from which it is trivial to determine the SU(3)-flavor representation of the resonant solution.
+To give an example, in the $\bar{D}_s \Xi_c'$-$\bar{D} \Omega_c$ system we find two poles with masses and vertex functions:

+for the lower and higher mass poles (subscripts $L$ and $H$), respectively.
+For this system a pure octet configuration corresponds to $(\phi_1, \phi_2) = (\sqrt{2/3},-\sqrt{1/3}) \simeq (0.82,-0.58)$.
+From this, it is apparent that the vertex functions of the lower mass pole indicate a predominantly octet state, which we include in Table \ref{tab:predictions-octet}.
+Then, by our convention, the higher mass state is considered to be a decuplet and we include it in Table \ref{tab:predictions-decuplet}.